Love Insurance Kompany: Music

-The soundtrack and background score are composed by Anirudh Ravichander, in his fourth collaboration with Vignesh after Naanum Rowdy Dhaan (2015), Thaanaa Serndha Koottam (2018) and Kaathuvaakula Rendu Kaadhal (2022).
-The audio rights were acquired by Sony Music India.
+The soundtrack and background score are composed by Anirudh Ravichander, in his fourth collaboration with Vignesh after Naanum Rowdy Dhaan (2015), Thaanaa Serndha Koottam (2018) and Kaathuvaakula Rendu Kaadhal.
+The audio rights were acquired by Sony Music South.
 The first single, "Dheema", was released on 16 October 2024.
-The track "Enakenna Yaarum Illaye" was originally composed by Anirudh for Aakko, an unreleased film.
+The second single, "Pattuma" was released on 27 November 2025.
+The song "Enakena Yaarum Illaye", written by Vignesh for the unreleased film Aakko, was originally released on 14 February 2015, Valentine's Day; after its inclusion in Love Insurance Kompany, a music video was released on the same date in 2026.
+The third single "Adaavadi" was released on 30 March 2026.
+The remaining two songs, together with the full album, were released on 6 April 2026.

+In addition to the original soundtrack, the song "Mayilirage" composed by A. R. Rahman for the 2005 film Anbe Aaruyire also starring S. J. Suryah is featured in the film.